 Crossovers may be smaller than full-size SUVs.
-Nevertheless, there’s no reason why they shouldn’t be capable of producing comparable power.
+Nevertheless, they’re more than capable of producing comparable power.

-The base engines for both the 2018 Jeep Cherokee and the Honda CR-V have some similarities.
-Each has a 4-cylinder powertrain capable of producing 184 horsepower—and that’s definitely a solid amount of power.
+The base engines for both the Jeep Cherokee and Honda CR-V have some similarities.
+Each has a 4-cylinder powertrain capable of a solid amount of power for an exciting drive.
 However, it may not always be enough to charge through off-road conditions.

-Fortunately, the Cherokee offers an even more powerful option.
-In this crossover, you can also choose an available 3.2L Pentastar® V6 engine.
-This engine produces 271 horsepower and 239 lb-ft of torque.
-You won’t have that kind of power in the CR-V, you’re stuck with 190 horsepower.
+Fortunately, the Cherokee offers even more powerful options.
+In this vehicle, you can also choose an available 3.2-liter Pentastar® V6 engine with 271 horsepower or a 2.0-liter turbo motor outputting 270 horsepower.
+With only one powertrain option in the CR-V, you’re stuck with 190 horsepower.

 Cherokee vs CR-V: Towing Capacity